nervosnetwork/ckb-indexer/README.md

 ## Introduce

-All the [indexing](https://github.com/nervosnetwork/ckb/tree/develop/rpc#indexer) RPCs built in the CKB will be deprecated soon.
-This is a standalone service for creating cell indexes.
+All the [indexing](https://github.com/nervosnetwork/ckb/tree/develop/rpc#indexer) RPCs built in the CKB has been deprecated since v0.36.0 and removed in v0.40.0.
+This is a standalone service for creating cell and transaction indexes as an alternate solution.

 ## Usage